 Communities in the Teays Valley

-The Teays Valley today is part of the and metropolitan areas.
+The Teays Valley today is part of the Charleston and Huntington metropolitan areas.
 The two cities ostensibly anchor the valley at either end.
 Its relatively level character has accommodated residential and commercial development, and today the valley is part of one of the largest growing population areas in West Virginia, the Metro Valley Region.
 From west to east, the valley is part of eastern Cabell County, southern Putnam County, and western Kanawha County.
 From west to east, the following communities are located within the valley --